-The Cosmo Barber course consists of practical and/or technical instruction.
+The Cosmo Barber course requires 1200 clock hours of practical and/or technical instruction in the practice of barbering and cosmetology, as defined in Section 7316.

 Health and Safety One hundred hours in health and safety, which includes hazardous substances, chemical safety, safety data sheets, protection from hazardous chemicals, preventing chemical injuries, health and safety laws and regulations, and preventing communicable diseases.